DawodGAMIETTE/DawodGAMIETTE/README.md

 - 👋 Hi, I’m @DawodGAMIETTE

-- 🌱 I’m currently learning C, Python and JavaScript.
+- 🌱 I’m currently learning C, Java, Python and JavaScript.

 <!---
 DawodGAMIETTE/DawodGAMIETTE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.